preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/security/index.rst

 **Note!** There must always be at least one Tenant Administrator.
 If there is only one, that administrator can not be removed until an additional one has been added.

-Secret
+Secrets
 ********
-UWhen an extension has been installed for the Business Profile, get the security key/token and enter it here.
+When an extension has been installed for the Business Profile, get the security key/token and enter it here.